aws/eks-anywhere/designs/component-upgrades.md

 ## Introduction

-**Problem:** customers are only able to upgrade the cluster components that are part of the kubernetes distribution.
+**Problem:** users are only able to upgrade the cluster components that are part of the kubernetes distribution.
 Any other core component of EKS Anywhere remains untouched from the cluster creation.

-This stops customers from enjoying the latest features and bug fixes from EKS Anywhere and any of its core components as well as from being able to get security patches.
+This stops users from enjoying the latest features and bug fixes from EKS Anywhere and any of its core components as well as from being able to get security patches.

 ### Tenets